-A few months back, I wrote a post about the bat house we had installed in an oak tree in our front yard.
-It had taken several years, but a bat family finally moved into that house and we have been delighted ever since with next to no mosquitos in our front yard – or anywhere on our property for that matter.
+A while back, I wrote a post about the bat house we had installed in an oak tree in our front yard.
+It had taken several years, but a bat family finally moved into that house and we have been delighted ever since with next to no mosquitoes in our front yard – or anywhere on our property for that matter.

 This is the first summer where I can’t remember a single time that a mosquito has been loose in the house!
 We’ve had a few ant bites to deal with and one wasp sting this season, but no mosquito bites – and this is summer in wet, rainy Florida with lots of standing water around and ponds close to full.
 Can you believe it?